Mehvishh25/minirag-assessment/DECISIONS.md

 ## 1. What text do you embed for each email, and why?

 I embed subject, sender, recipients, and body together.
-Subject captures the topic, body has the full context, and participants let queries like "emails from sarah" or "emails to cloud9" work.
+Subject captures the topic, body has the full context, and participants provide important context.
 Embedding all four means the vector represents the complete email rather than just its content.

 ## 2. What metadata fields do you store in the Qdrant payload, and why?